-Video system base consists of [NN] indoor and outdoor cameras.
+The video system base consists of [NN] indoor and outdoor cameras.

-4.1.1.
-Option: Identified camera placements to be integrated into the electronic access control system to allow selected video to be viewed and replayed by PACS Operator

-4.1.2.
-Option: Increase number of cameras to a minimum of [NN] cameras.
+- 4.1.1.
+Option: Identified camera placements to be integrated into the electronic access control system to allow selected video to be viewed and replayed by the PACS Operator - 4.1.2.
+Option: Increase the number of cameras to a minimum of [NN] cameras. - 4.1.3.

-4.1.3.
 Option: PACS and CCTV will have reserve power or Uninterrupted Power Supply (UPS) for at least six hours.